CompOmics/compomics.github.io/compomics-utilities/_posts/2016-09-21-peptidemapper.md

 PeptideMapper can be used standalone in command line or integrated as a dependency in other applications.

 For command line options and format specifications, please refer to [PeptideShakerCLI](/compomics-utilities/wiki/peptidemappercli.html).
-For use as a dependency, please refer to [Usage as Dependency](/compomics-utilities/wiki/usage-as-dependency.html).
+For use as a dependency, please refer to [Usage As Dependency](/compomics-utilities/wiki/usage-as-dependency.html).

   * [Methods](#methods)
   * [Performance](#performance)